user00000001/Tesra/docs/specifications/rpc_api.md

 ## Introduction

-The document description remote process call(RPC) specification in Onchain Ontology.
+The document description remote process call(RPC) specification in Onchain Tesranode.

 There are some description of parameter used in rpc: